-Below, please find some offerings for online activities for children, from Organizations that had to close their doors temporarily, or provide an online learning platform.
+Below, please find some offerings for online activities for children, from Organizations who provide an online learning platform.

 We will continue to add to this list as new updated information is received by our Educators and Team.